Loading...

 Signature appearance will be used as selected in the sign dialog.

-Signature logo will be used as as per setting.
+Signature logo will be used as follows:

 N/A